ganghuo2024/project_portfolio/README.md

 ---

 ## About Me
 I am a Data Analyst skilled in translating complex data into actionable insights through visualization and predictive modeling.
-This portfolio reflects my work across domains such as retail, telecom, and environmental analytics.
+This portfolio reflects my work across domains such as finance, retail, and telecom.

 For inquiries, contact me at **[huogang.ca@gmail.com](mailto:huogang.ca@gmail.com)**.